djipco/OctoWS2811Controller/README.md

 #### How many LEDs can be controlled?

-This project allows you to up to control 768 addressable LEDs per channel, for a total of 6144 LEDs (8 × 768).
+Theoretically, this project allows you to control up to 768 addressable LEDs per channel, for a total of 6144 LEDs (8 × 768).
+However, this depends on the speed of the serial connection.
+The Teensy uses a serial connection speed of either 12 or 480 Mbits/sec depending on the host it is connected to.
+So, depending on host speed, you may or may not be able to reach the maximum of 6144 LEDs.
-However, to maintain a refresh rate of 60Hz, you need to limit the number of LEDs to 512 per channel.
-This is because each LEDs take about 30µs to update (when using 800kHz LEDs).
-So, to reach the full 768, you need to lower the rate at which you send the data.
-You can do that in the TouchDesigner component.

 ## Installation